iotaledger/documentation/getting-started/1.2/networks/comnet.md

 ## Nodes

-The IOTA community hosts many nodes behind the following load balancer; you can also use this URL for sending transactions and requesting information about the Tangle from nodes on the Comnet:
+The IOTA community hosts many nodes behind the following load balancer; you can also use this URL for sending messages and requesting information about the Tangle from nodes on the Comnet:

 - **URL:** https://nodes.comnet.thetangle.org